-At the time of publication of the 2023 edition, the official energy balances for year 2020 and 2021 were not made available.
-Therefore, some 2020 and 2021 data have been estimated by the IEA Secretariat.
+At the time of publication of the 2024 edition, the last official energy balance available is for year 2019.
+Therefore, from 2020 onwards some data have been estimated by the IEA Secretariat.

-In the 2023 edition, some electricity data have been revised from 2020 due to new information available.
+In the 2024 edition, some imports data for Diesel and Fuel Oil were revised, using updated values from OMH.In the 2023 edition, some electricity data have been revised from 2020 due to new information available.